skalenetwork/smile/README.md

-SMILE is a breakthrough protocol that derives blockchain wallets directly from SIM cards, using only standard telecom APIs and the trusted cryptography already built into mobile networks.
+SMILE is a breakthrough protocol that derives blockchain wallets directly from SIM cards, using open standards, 2G-5G telecom APIs, and the trusted cryptography already built into mobile networks.

+Every SIM card already belongs to the world’s largest identity network.
+SMILE turns it into the world’s most universal crypto wallet.

-With SMILE, your SIM card becomes a secure, self-sovereign blockchain identity — seamlessly integrated with the x402 protocol to enable trustless transactions, instant onboarding, and hardware-grade wallet security.
+With SMILE, your SIM card instantly becomes a secure, self-sovereign blockchain identity — seamlessly integrated with the x402 protocol to enable trustless transactions, instant onboarding, and hardware-grade wallet security.

-> 🔐 Your phone number is now your wallet identity.
+Your phone number is now your wallet identity.

 ---